 In the case of Hep C induced liver fibrosis the damage is caused by the Hepatitis C virus destroying liver cells, the dead cells become scar tissue.
 The scar tissue ceases to function as a liver tissue and so the liver’s functions are impaired.
 The more scar tissue in the liver, the higher the fibrosis level.
 Once the liver becomes cirrhotic liver failure become more and more likely.

-The way that the Hepatitis C virus destroys liver cells is that the virus “breeds” inside the liver cells, using the generic material inside the cell to replicate itself.
+The way that the Hepatitis C virus destroys liver cells is that the virus “breeds” inside the liver cells, using the genetic material inside the cell to replicate itself.
 The virus’s presence inside your liver cell then causes your liver cell to “explode” sending new virus particles into your blood stream where they hook onto other liver cells, invade them and repeat the process.
 If you have Hep C this process is happening all day every day.

 Sometimes people contact me and tell me that they have Hepatitis C but that their doctor told them that the virus was “dormant” but in reality, there is no such thing as “dormant” or “inactive” Hepatitis C, if you have Hepatitis C it is doing some level of damage to your liver every day.